How to Install Visual Studio Code on Linux Mint (22, 21)

 sudo rm /usr/share/keyrings/microsoft.gpg

-Remove VSCode Flatpak Installation
+Remove the VS Code Flatpak Installation

-sudo flatpak uninstall com.visualstudio.code
+sudo flatpak remove com.visualstudio.code -y

-sudo flatpak uninstall --unused
+sudo flatpak uninstall --unused -y

-Remove VSCode User Configuration Data
+Remove VS Code User Configuration Data

-The following commands permanently delete your VSCode settings, extensions, and workspace data.
+The following commands permanently delete your VS Code settings, extensions, and workspace data.
 Export any settings or snippets you want to keep before proceeding.
-VSCode stores settings in JSON files under ~/.config/Code/User/, which you can back up manually.
+VS Code stores settings in JSON files under ~/.config/Code/User/, which you can back up manually.

 rm -rf ~/.config/Code